microsoft/DeepSpeed/blogs/deepspeed-chat/README.md

 # 1. Overview

 ChatGPT like models have taken the AI world by a storm, and it would not be an overstatement to say that its impact on the digital world has been revolutionary.
 These models are incredibly versatile, capable of performing tasks like summarization, coding, and translation with results that are on-par or even exceeding the capabilities of human experts.
-Given the sheer power of these models, multiple efforts are underway in the AI open-source community to make ChatGPT-style models more accessible (e.g. ChatLAMA, Alpaca, Vicuna, Databricks-Dolly, etc.).
+Given the sheer power of these models, multiple efforts are underway in the AI open-source community to make ChatGPT-style models more accessible (e.g. ChatLLaMa, Alpaca, Vicuna, Databricks-Dolly, etc.).

 Despite these incredible efforts, there is still a lack of an end-to-end RLHF pipeline capable of training powerful ChatGPT like model that is easily accessible to the AI community.
 For instance, training a modest 6.7B ChatGPT model with existing systems typically requires expensive multi-GPU setup that is beyond the reach of many data scientists.
 Even with access to such computing resources, training efficiency is often less than 5% of what these machines are capable of (as illustrated [shortly](#effective-throughput-and-scalability-analysis)).
 And finally, existing solutions simply cannot support easy, fast and affordable training state-of-the-art ChatGPT models with hundreds of billions of parameters, even given access to multi-GPU clusters.

 These limitations stem from a lack of a robust system design that is capable of effectively supporting the complex InstructGPT’s RLHF training pipeline that is quite different from the standard pre-training and fine-tuning pipelines that existing DL systems are designed for.
 Therefore, in the spirit of democratizing ChatGPT-like models, and making RLHF training truly accessible to the AI community, today we are releasing DeepSpeed-Chat with the following three capabilities:

-(i) ***Easy-to-use Training and Inference Experience for ChatGPT Like Models***: A single script capable of taking a pre-trained Huggingface model, running it though all three steps of InstructGPT training using DeepSpeed-RLHF system and producing your very own ChatGPT like model.
+(i) ***Easy-to-use Training and Inference Experience for ChatGPT Like Models***: A single script capable of taking a pre-trained Huggingface model, running it through all three steps of InstructGPT training using DeepSpeed-RLHF system and producing your very own ChatGPT like model.
 In addition, we provide an inference API for testing conversation-style interactions after the model is trained.

 (ii) ***DeepSpeed-RLHF Pipeline***: DeepSpeed-RLHF pipeline primarily replicates the training pipeline from the InstructGPT paper with careful attention to ensure completeness and one-to-one correspondence with the three-steps that includes a) Supervised Fine-tuning (SFT), b) Reward Model Fine-tuning and c) Reinforcement Learning with Human Feedback (RLHF).
 Additionally, we offer data abstraction and blending capabilities to enable training with multiple data sources.